mmrl/dl/README.md

 ## Running the container

-To launch the image with GPU support and mount the present working directory in the container's source code directory type:
+To launch the image with GPU support and mount the present working directory in the container's source code directory type (or replace `mmrl/dl` with whichever image you prefer e.g. `mmrl/dl:pytorch`):

     $ docker run --runtime=nvidia -it --rm -p 8888:8888 -v $(pwd):/work/src mmrl/dl